vishalchovatiya/CPP_Templates/A bit about copy assignment operator.md

 - Here we are going to learn about the copy assignment operator.
 Although I am not an expert but this what I have learned so far from various sources.
 So this article is basically a collection of connected dots while I was introducing C++ to myself.
 - We will not learn basic things.
 I am not going to tell you that this is basic function compiler provides if you don't define that in your class nor I will tell calling & synthesis of this function.
 We will learn why it is needed & basic function to have in your class, why it like that only & what it should look like.
 So let's start.
 ### Why we need it? <----- my all time favourite question.
 - The simple answer is just to assign data.
 As we do an assignment in primitive data like `int a; a = 5` sometimes we also need to do this in our user-defined data type i.e. class.
+Answer would be same as copy constructor which i have given here[TODO].
 - A class could be a complex entity so that we need a special function which does this task.
-Although compiler provides a default copy constructor.
-But in some cases, you have to define your own copy assignment operator function like:
+Although compiler provides a default one.
+But in some cases, you have to define your own copy assignment operation function like:
   1. Write your own assignment operator that does the deep copy if you are using dynamic memory.
   2. Do not allow the assignment of one object to another object.
-We can create our own dummy assignment operator and make it private.
+We can create our own dummy assignment operator and make it `private` or simply `delete` it.
 ### Why we need to return something from the copy assignment operator?
 - While I was learning about the copy assignment operator, I always have doubt why we need to return value from the copy assignment operator function.
 ```